 Bath is the magical realm where the romantic Georgian streets meet the festive British Christmas spirit.
-This unique blend creates a whimsical setting adorned with over 200 twinkling wooden chalets that sell authentic British artisan products, handmade jewelry and toys, artwork, ceramics and glassware, and tasty food, like hog roast and burgers, waffles and pancakes.
-The Christmas market in Bath is not as famous as the other Christmas markets in Europe, but this only adds to its romantic and intimate ambiance.
-The historical center of Bath becomes a winter fairytale framed by the majestic Roman Baths and Bath Abbey.
+This unique blend creates a whimsical setting adorned with over 200 twinkling wooden chalets that sell authentic British artisan products, handmade jewellery and toys, artwork, ceramics and glassware, and tasty food, like hog roast and burgers, waffles and pancakes.
+The Christmas market in Bath is not as famous as the other Christmas markets in Europe, but this only adds to its romantic and intimate ambience.
+The historical centre of Bath becomes a winter fairytale framed by the majestic Roman Baths and Bath Abbey.
 If you’re ready to take a break from Christmas shopping, the nearby ice rink and Royal Victoria Park are the perfect destinations to warm up and have fun.

-If you enjoyed reading this article you might also enjoy reading this: https://www.purevacations.com/christmas-in-the-cotswolds/
+If you enjoyed reading this article, you might also enjoy reading this: https://www.purevacations.com/christmas-in-the-cotswolds/